onap/vnfsdk-model/docs/index.rst

 •	VNF Package Extractor - extracts VNF product model and executables from the CSAR file

-•	VNF Package Parser - translates VNF proeduct blueprint into a format consumable by ONAP components
+•	VNF Package Parser - translates VNF product blueprint into a format consumable by ONAP components

 •	VNF Package Dry Run - performs a "dry run" install to ensure that the package